 Youth facing barriers to employment benefit from job skills training and employment opportunities

-WINDSOR, NS, Aug.
-2, 2017 /CNW/ - Building a strong middle class means giving Canada's youth the tools they need to find and keep good jobs.
-As part of this commitment, the Honourable Scott Brison, President of the Treasury Board and Member of Parliament for Kings–Hants, Nova Scotia, on behalf of the Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour, announced a new project today that will give youth in the communities of Colchester and West Hants job skills training and hands-on work experience..
+Today, Francis Drouin, Member of Parliament for Glengarry-Prescott-Russell, on behalf of the Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour, announced a new project that will give youth in Prescott and Russell job skills training and hands-on work experience.

-The Government of Canada will provide approximately $690,000 in funding for this project through the Skills Link program of the Government's Youth Employment Strategy.
-Skills Link supports projects that help young people who face more barriers to employment than others develop basic employability skills and gain valuable job experience, which assists them in making a successful transition into the labour market or returning to school.
-These could include youth who have not completed high school, single parents, Indigenous youth, young people with disabilities, youth living in rural or remote areas and newcomers.
+The Government of Canada will provide approximately $850,000 in funding for this project through the Skills Link program of the Government's Youth Employment Strategy.
+Skills Link supports projects that help young people who face more barriers to employment than others develop basic employability skills and gain valuable job experience, which, in turn, assists them in making a successful transition into the workforce or to return to school.
+These youth could include those who have not completed high school, single parents, Indigenous youth, young persons with disabilities, youth living in rural or remote areas or newcomers.

 "We know that our communities are healthier and stronger when everyone can fully participate.
-Supporting youth as they transition into the workforce is a key way in which we can grow our economy and strengthen the middle class."
+Supporting youth as they transition into the workforce is a key way in which we can grow our economy and strengthen the middle class.Youth in Glengarry-Prescott-Russell will benefit tremendously from the opportunity to develop their skills and gain valuable workplace experience."

 – The Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour

-"Investing in Canada's youth is a priority for our government.
-This work education and employment development project is a concrete example of what we can achieve for youth by working in partnership with organizations across the country.
-Opportunities like this can help put regular paycheques within reach of those who need it.
-But more than that, it will give young Nova Scotians a chance to change their future."
+"Developing Canada's youth is a priority.
+Groupe Convex's project is a concrete example of what we can achieve for youth by working in partnership with organizations across the country.
+Projects like this one can help put regular paycheques into the reach of those who need it.
+But more than that, they give young Canadians the chance to change their future."

 - Since 2005, YES programs delivered by Employment and Social Development Canada (ESDC) have helped over 582,000 youth develop skills and gain work experience to find a job or return to school.
 ESDC's Skills Link program has helped over 141,000 youth since 2005.